AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Base Classes/Martials/Sentinel.md

 - You have a +1 bonus for Perception (Wisdom) checks.
 - Your [[Weaponsmith#Commoners' Melee Weapons|unarmed strikes]] have their damage die increased by 1, and you may use all functional limbs in order to perform unarmed strikes and the [[Action Economy#^5d5dd0|shove]] brawl action.
 Gauntlet weapons are also affected by this bonus.
 - Your natural armor AC increases by 1.
-- You gain access to the Deflect reaction against an incoming attack, increasing your AC by your Strength modifier divided by 3 against it. ^843c5c
+- You gain access to the Deflect reaction against an incoming attack, increasing your AC by half your Strength modifier against it. ^843c5c
 - You have a +1 bonus to saving throws.

 The focused condition lasts 10 minutes, and your concentration on it cannot end due to taking damage.
 You may also take a quick action right after the Focus action to make an unarmed strike.